Dates: 8-10 July 2022

 Being a popular tourist destination, Split is well connected to other countries by bus.
 There are numerous international lines to countries like Slovenia, Austria, Germany, Switzerland, Hungary, Italy and so on.
 Of course, domestic bus routes to cities like Dubrovnik or Zagreb are really frequent.
 Best way to explore all routes is by checking the schedule on the official bus station website.
 The bus station in Split is located close to the city center, about 5 minutes away on foot.

-Railway network in Croatia is pretty modest.
+The Railway network in Croatia is pretty modest.
 That’s why there are only a few notable train routes to Split.
 The most important train line is Zagreb – Split.
 Departures are frequent, but it takes longer to reach Split than when taking a bus.
 All international train routes to Split go through Zagreb, so you would need to get there first.
-Positive side of riding a train to Split is scenery, which is really something special.
-Train station in Split is located right next to the bus station.
+The positive side of riding a train to Split is the scenery, which is really something special.
+The train station in Split is located right next to the bus station.

 How to get to Ultra Europe

-Venue is located at Park Mladezi Stadium, about 1.5 kilometres from the city center.
+The venue is located at Park Mladezi Stadium, about 1.5 kilometers from the city center.
 To see the exact location, please visit our festival map at the end of the post.